 The tour only takes you to two rooms that you can also visit by yourself, but they do tell you about the history and the construction of the Capitol, here below is the replica of the Liberty Statue, which is on the Capitol's top

-Here there are the two rooms that you can visit, unfortunately the Rotunda is under restoration (works were carried out last time in 1960), but we still get to see the rest of the pictures and the statues, each state can give 2 statues to stand here (they can be replaced with another statue only after 10 years, of course certain statues will never be removed, like George Washington)
+Here there are the two rooms that you can visit, unfortunately the Rotunda is under restoration (works were carried out last time in 1960), but we still get to see the rest of the pictures and the statues, each state can give 2 statues to stand here (they can be replaced with another statue only after 10 years, of course certain statues will never be removed, like George Washington)The white circle in the picture on the top right is indicating the exact center of the city!

 We also managed to visit the House of Representatives and the Senate Chamber (we had to queue for this one almost 20 minutes), unfortunately no photos were allowed, but we loved it, I mean we are talking about two of the most important rooms in the world, where not only American issues are discussed, but also International matters that might affect the rest of the world.
 Here are the tickets!